OSIsoft PI Data Import

 - Error message "No search results found" -> either the searched attribute is misspelled or one of the reasons below.

-- Error message "Not crawled" -> make sure the search crawler is running.
+- Error message "Search source has not yet been crawled" -> make sure the search crawler is running.

 - If the search crawler IS running: ask your PI admin whether the search crawler database table is set up correctly.